vasileios27/GeoML-Lab/DataAcquisition/README.md

-Great!
-Here's a clear explanation of your code followed by a draft `README.md` file.

----

 ### ✅ Code Explanation

 This Python script automates the **download of ERA5 hourly reanalysis data on single levels** from the **Copernicus Climate Data Store (CDS)** using the `cdsapi` library.